santanupattanayak/santanupattanayak.github.io/_posts/2025-06-23-RNN-and-Vanishing-Gradient.md

----
-title:  "Understanding RNNs and the Vanishing Gradient Problem"
+# Understanding RNNs and the Vanishing Gradient Problem
----

 ## Introduction to RNNs

 Recurrent Neural Networks (RNNs) are a class of neural architectures designed to model sequential or time-dependent data.